scylladb/sphinx-scylladb-theme/README.rst

 1\.
 Open the repository `Settings <https://github.com/scylladb/sphinx-scylladb-theme/settings>`_, and scroll down to the "GitHub Pages" section.

 2\.
 Add the desired sub-domain name.
-For instance, we will use  as an example ``python-driver.scylladb.com``.
+For instance, we will use ``python-driver.scylladb.com``.

 3\.
 In your domain DNS configuration, create a new CNAME record that points ``python-driver.scylladb.com`` to ``scylladb.github.io``.